 The founder of Facebook claimed that it is the only app that has a user base nearly equal to Facebook.
 About the monetization of an app, Zuckerberg said, “Once we get to being a service that has a billion, two billion, three billion people one day, there are many clear ways we can monetize”.

 What would be the Future of Whatsapp?

-A number of companies are seen to have partnership with Whatsapp to offer customer care to their clients.
-Strategic partnership can open the doors of monetization for the app.
+A number of companies are seen to have partnerships with Whatsapp to offer customer care to their clients.
+A strategic partnership can open the doors of monetization for the app.
 Facebook might consider including sponsored stories on Whatsapp like they do on Facebook itself and Instagram.
 If Whatsapp has survived so many years without adding Ads then it can survive very well in the future as well.
 If you are attracted to the facts and figures of the giant messenger Whatsapp then keep coming as we are planning to bring more feeds for you.

 VerveLogic can be your one-stop solution for mobile app development and web development because we have a team of experts and market experience.
 You can get your app or website developed at the best price possible.

 Also, if you are looking for branding solutions or online marketing for your brand then you should check out VerveBranding and Verve Online Marketing today and make your brand stand out.